 Utica Marcellus Texas

 Location: Pennsylvania, Ohio, West Virginia, Louisiana and Texas

 Stakeholder(s): Kinder Morgan

-Overview: Kinder Morgan continues to develop its Utica Marcellus Texas Pipeline (UMTP) project and has filed for abandonment of the TGP line with FERC in February 2015.
-The project involves the abandonment and conversion of approximately 964 miles of natural gas service on TGP, the construction of approximately 200 miles of new pipeline from Louisiana to Texas and 155 miles of new laterals in Pennsylvania, Ohio and West Virginia.
-The pipeline, which will provide connectivity to major processing and fractionation hubs in the basin, will terminate in Mont Belvieu, Texas, and have a maximum design capacity of 375,000 bpd for transporting natural gas liquids.
+Overview: Kinder Morgan continues to develop its Utica Marcellus Texas Pipeline (UMTP) project and has filed for abandonment and conversion of 964 miles of natural gas service on the existing Tennessee Gas Pipeline (TGP), the construction of approximately 200 miles of new pipeline from Louisiana to Texas, new storage in Ohio and 120 miles of new laterals to provide basin connectivity.
+The approximately $4 billion UMTP project will be designed to transport propane, butanes, natural gasoline, Y-grade and condensate in batches along the system, with a maximum design capacity of 430,000 bpd.

 North American Oil & Gas Pipelines provides quarterly reports of Canadian and U.S. pipeline projects.
 A report on Canadian oil pipeline projects appeared in the February issue, and upcoming reports on Canadian and U.S. gas pipeline projects will appear the August and November issues, respectively.